UWB-Adv-Data-Vis/CostlyLiving/README.md

  - 50.0% or more
  - Not computed (includes households with no income or negative income)

 The 30% threshold has been the federal standard for housing affordability since 1981, set by HUD.
 Households paying more than 30% of income on housing are considered "cost-burdened" because they may struggle to afford other necessities like food, healthcare, and transportation.
 Those paying 50% or more are "severely cost-burdened."

-Housing costs have risen faster than wages in most U.S. markets over the past twenty years.
-The COVID-19 pandemic made many of these trends worse, with remote work changing where people live and increasing competition in some housing markets.
-Recent data shows that nearly half of American renters are cost-burdened, with low-income households facing the biggest challenges.
-This crisis affects people's ability to move up economically, their health, and their quality of life.

 ## Data Accessibility and Quality:
 The ACS data is available to everyone through several sources:
  - Census Bureau's data.census.gov website
  - Census Reporter (censusreporter.org) - provides user-friendly tables and visualizations
- - tidycensus R package - allows direct access for research The data includes margins of error for all numbers, so researchers can check how reliable the data is.
+ - (tidycensus)[https://cran.r-project.org/web/packages/tidycensus/index.html] R package - allows direct access for research The data includes margins of error for all numbers, so researchers can check how reliable the data is.
 For state-level analysis, the 5-year estimates have good sample sizes with relatively small margins of error.

 ## Historical Context
 Rent burden has been a growing concern since the 1960s but has gotten worse since 2000.
 Key factors include:
  - Wages staying flat for low and middle-income workers
  - Rising construction costs and restrictive zoning laws limiting housing supply
  - More demand in cities where jobs are concentrated